Private Sector Contractor IR35 Changes

-You might not be able to change the contract you have with an agency next April.
+You might not be able to change the contract you have with an agency before April 2020.

 So that’s why you need to take action now.

-Whatever contract you have next April must have suitable changes incorporated to make you more likely to pass the test.
+Whatever contract you have in April 2020 must have suitable changes incorporated to make you more likely to pass the test.